-- ii.2) A Reporting Person may be invited to an individual Intake Meeting with a Student Conduct Administrator.
-This meeting may consist of reviewing a Student's rights in the Student Conduct Process conduct process, reviewing the Charges, potential outcomes (including possible Sanctions), and any forms of resolution available. - b.
-Administrative review/Collaborative Resolution. / shared governance. - it allows the Student to share their perspective of the incident, discuss circumstances of the case, as well as educating the Student on ways to repair any harm and return to good standing in the University Community.
+- 2) A Reporting Person may be invited to an individual Intake Meeting with a Student Conduct Administrator.
+This meeting may consist of reviewing a Student's rights in the Student Conduct Process, reviewing the Charges, potential outcomes (including possible Sanctions), and any forms of resolution available. - b.
+Administrative review/Collaborative Resolution. - 1) If an individual Student has accepted responsibility for the Charges and the potential outcome would not be Separation, then a Student may be offered the option of an administrative review with a Student Conduct Administrator.
+This meeting is educational in nature, allows the Student to share their perspective of the incident, discuss circumstances of the case, as well as educating the Student on ways to repair any harm and return to good standing in the University Community.
 This meeting informs the Student Conduct Administrator's sanctioning decision, which will be communicated in Correspondence.
-Witnesses are not called, but a Student Conduct Administrator may seek additional information as needed. - may be offered if a Student Organization has accepted responsibility for the alleged behavior and the potential outcome would not result in the organization's Separation from the Institution.

-Additionally, to be eligible, at least two full academic Semesters must have concluded, since the end of a Semestersemester where a Collaborative Resolution shared governance resolution was issued.
+Witnesses are not called, but a Student Conduct Administrator may seek additional information as needed. - 2) For Student Organizations, Collaborative Resolution may be offered if a Student Organization has accepted responsibility for the alleged behavior and the potential outcome would not result in the organization's Separation from the Institution.
+Additionally, to be eligible, at least two full academic Semesters must have concluded, since the end of a Semester where a Collaborative Resolution was issued. - a) This meeting is educational in nature and is a way of supporting an organization's internal accountability, collaboration between multiple vested entities, and shared responsibility for the success of our University Community. - b) Organizations participating in Collaborative Resolution will be asked to complete a full internal Investigation, provide documentation showcasing action steps that have been taken to respond to the incident, and the plans the organization has to implement longer term education to avoid similar incidents in the future, which will be provided to the Student Conduct Administrator.

-- a) This meeting is educational in nature and is a way of supporting an organization's internal accountability, collaboration between multiple vested entities, and shared responsibility for the success of our University Community. - b) Organizations participating in Collaborative Resolutionshared governance will be asked to complete a full internal Investigation, provide documentation showcasing action steps that have been taken to respond to the incident, and the plans the organization has to implement longer term education to avoid similar incidents in the future, which will be provided to the Student Conduct Administrator. - c) This information informs the Student Conduct Administrator's issued outcomes and potential Sanctions which will be communicated in Correspondence. - c.
-Hearings. - i-1) If an Accused Student chooses "Not Responsible" to Charges, or regardless of accepting or denying responsibility for Charges, if Separation is a potential outcome, a Hearing is required.
-The Director of Student Conduct and Conflict Resolution or designee determines whetherwould determine if a case could result in Separation. - a) Cases that willmay not result in Separation, will be heard by one of the following, as selected by the Accuseda Student: may select: - i.
-An Individual Hearing Officer Hearing, or - → ii.
-A Student Conduct Committee Hearing - b) Cases that mayeould result in Separation, will be heard by one of the

-following, as selected by the Accuseda Student may select:

-- i.
-A University Officials Board, or

-- ii.
-A Student Conduct Committee Hearing
+- c) This information informs the Student Conduct Administrator's issued outcomes and potential Sanctions which will be communicated in Correspondence. - c.
+Hearings. - 1) If an Accused Student chooses "Not Responsible" to Charges, or regardless of accepting or denying responsibility for Charges, if Separation is a potential outcome, a Hearing is required.
+The Director of Student Conduct and Conflict Resolution or designee determines whether a case could result in Separation. - a) Cases that will not result in Separation, will be heard by one of the following, as selected by the Accused Student: - i.
+An Individual Hearing Officer Hearing, or - ii.
+A Student Conduct Committee Hearing - b) Cases that may result in Separation, will be heard by one of the following, as selected by the Accused Student: - i.
+A University Officials Board, or - ii.
+A Student Conduct Committee Hearing - c) Cases originating from one of the four Greek councils (IFC, MGC, NPHC, PC): If the organization is not eligible, as defined above, for a Collaborative Resolution, the case will be resolved through the Greek Conduct Committee. - (h) Hearing Guidelines.

-- c) Cases originating from one of the four Greek councils (IFC, MGC, NPHC, PC): If the organization is not eligible, as defined above, for a Collaborative Resolution Shared Governance resolution, the case will be resolved through the Greek Conduct Committee. - (h) Hearing Guidelines. - 1.
-All Hearings will be decided by a majority vote, using the Preponderance of the Information standard. - 2.
-The University, not the Accused Student, has the burden of proof in a Student
+- 1. All Hearings will be decided by a majority vote, using the Preponderance of the Information standard. - 2.
+The Accused Student has the right to a presumption that no violation occurred.

+The University, not the Accused Student, has the burden of proof in a Student Conduct Process.